melezhik/swat/README2.md

 ## Swat Project

-Swat project is sereval related swat stories kept under a single directory.
-It does not realy matter the name of such a directory, swat just looks up swat stories files there and then "execute" them ( see ["Swat to Test::Harness Compilation"](#swat-to-test-harness-compilation) section on how swat executes test stories ).
+Swat project is a several related swat stories kept under a single directory.
+The of the directory dies not that matter, swat just looks up swat story files in it and then "execute" them ( see ["Swat to Test::Harness Compilation"](#swat-to-test-harness-compilation) section on how swat To do this ).

-This is example of a swat project:
+This is an example of a swat project:

     $ tree my/swat/project
     my/swat/project